jval1972/Mars3D/readme.txt

 Corrections to external textures caching in software rendering mode.
 Fixed problem with lump reading when a namespace was required.
 It will load KVX voxels even if the ".kvx" extension is not defined in VOXELDEF.
-Improved ZDoom compatiblility in VOXELDEF lumps.
+Improved ZDoom compatibility in VOXELDEF lumps.
 Speed optimizations to ACTORDEF parsing.
-8bit trasparency LUTs are calculated in multiple threads to speed-up startup.
+8bit transparency LUTs are calculated in multiple threads to speed-up startup.
 Fixed dynamic lights problem with palette changes and gamma changes in 8 bit color mode.
 Speed optimizations to PascalScript initialization.
 Speed optimizations to startup memo text output.